Our History

 • In the 1980’s

 The Orillia Women’s Advocacy Group (OWAG) for women and children experiencing abuse was established.
 They began the enormous task of raising funds and support from the community.
-OWAG began raising funds, applying for government grants, and raising support for women and children experiencing abuse.
+OWAG began applying for government grants, and raising support for women and children experiencing abuse.

 Although Barb Green had passed away shortly before the opening, her family were in attendance.
 An oil painting of Barb was hung in the dining room of the shelter.